Victoria Hall, Sheffield: New hall built

 On 26 September 1906 the foundation stone for the new Victoria Hall was laid followed by a celebratory lunch at the Cutlers Hall.
 The Hall was opened on Thursday 24 September 1908 with the final cost being in excess of £40,000, a huge sum at the time, but the Wesleyan mission cleared the debt within three years.
 The total expenditure included the outlay for extra land, with Sheffield entrepreneur Thomas Cole donating land for an enlarged site for the new church.
 The new Hall was originally designed by Waddington Son & Dunkerley but much of the design was re-worked by William John Hale (1862–1929) in 1908.
 Hale blended Gothic and Arts and Crafts styles and was instrumental in designing the large Baroque top to the tower.
 The carved decorations on the hall are by Alfred and William Tory and portrayals of the Wesley brothers are integrated into the design.

 The new hall was part of the Forward Movement of the Methodist church inspired by Hugh Price Hughes who called for a national religion which preached to the poor and resulted in the building of Central Halls in most of Britain's large cities.
 One of the Hall's first accomplishments was to set up the Sheffield Mission Labour Yard in Joiner Lane off The Wicker.
 This tackled the high level of unemployment of the time and by June 1909 had provided 5,903 days work to almost 6,000 men.
 The yard closed in 1915 as the First World War reduced unemployment to virtually nil.
-The Hall has always had strong connections with Trade unionism and in September 1909 the Trade Union Congress held its annual conference at the hall, since then various unions have held meetings there.
+The Hall has always had strong connections with Trade unionism and in September 1909 the Trades Union Congress held its annual conference at the hall, since then various unions have held meetings there.
 In the Hall's early days the surrounding area was densely populated and thousands of young people attended Sunday School, Scouting, Girl Guides and Boys' Brigade.